RGB-Tools/RGB-Documentation/state-transitions.md

 * **State**
 * **Business Logic (Behavior)**

 In fact the Business Logic of the contract represent the rules that allows the entitled party (the owner) to change the state of the contract.
+We will explore later that the **Business Logic** is embedded in a particular structure of the contract called the [Schema]().

 ![Alt text](img/state-business-logic.png)